MariusIrgens/C64RayTracer/readme.txt

    C64 RAYTRACER BY MARIUS IRGENS
 ========================================================================

 OBS!
-I am working on implementing Signed Distance Function style raymarching at the moment, so the program is not working.
+I am working on implementing Signed Distance Function style raymarching at the moment, so the program might not work.
-If you want to test it you have to comment out Method 2 (SDFRaymarch) and uncomment Method 1 (sphereIntersect) in the main render loop.

 So far it is only doing sphere/ray intersection and lambertian shading.
 In the future I will try other ray tracing algorithms (when I have time).